 Noé Delorme

-I am currently a Ph.D. student working on quantum computation under the supervison of Simon Perdrix in the MOCQUA research team at INRIA.
-My academic areas of interest are quantum computation, computational complexity theory and theoretical computer science in general.
+I am currently a Ph.D. student working on quantum computing under the supervison of Simon Perdrix in the MOCQUA research team at INRIA.
+My thesis is about graphical languages for quantum circuits.
+Beyong my thesis, my academic areas of interest are quantum physics, complexity theory, and theoretical computer science in general.

-Minimal Equational Theories for Quantum Circuits (arXiv:2311.07476), with Alexandre Clément and Simon Perdrix at LICS’24 (39th Annual ACM/IEEE Symposium on Logic in Computer Science).
+Minimal Equational Theories for Quantum Circuits.
+Proceedings of the 39th Annual ACM/IEEE Symposium on Logic in Computer Science (LICS 2024).

 We introduce the first minimal and complete equational theory for quantum circuits.
 Hence, we show that any true equation on quantum circuits can be derived from simple rules, all of them being standard except a novel but intuitive one which states that a multi-control 2π rotation is nothing but the identity.
 Our work improves on the recent complete equational theories for quantum circuits, by getting rid of several rules including a fairly impractical one.
 One of our main contributions is to prove the minimality of the equational theory, i.e. none of the rules can be derived from the other ones.
 More generally, we demonstrate that any complete equational theory on quantum circuits (when all gates are unitary) requires rules acting on an unbounded number of qubits.
 Finally, we also simplify the complete equational theories for quantum circuits with ancillary qubits and/or qubit discarding.